tianshengcheng/learnit/readme.txt

-Git is a version control sysytem Git is free sofeware
+mode Git is a version control sysytem Git is free sofeware